ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/object/links

-Outputs the links pointed to by the specified object.
+Output the links pointed to by the specified object.

 #### Arguments